-Turning to the result that the SM is relatively benevolent in the $FM{SL} \times SM{SL}$ situation, we observe that the choice of the line by the FM in this constellation can potentially be interpreted as an attempt to avoid a split that is unfavorable to him, even if this leads to a loss in the payoffs of both players.
-To test whether this interpretation is consistent with the data, we re-estimate the model (2) allowing for different values of the parameter θ in $FM{SL} \times SM{SL}$ situations above and below the diagonal.
+Table 3 Estimation of α and θ_j^i by maximum-likelihood taking FM{SG} and SM{SL} as reference categories p<0.05, p<0.01, p<0.001 interpretation is consistent with the data, we re-estimate the model (2) allowing for different values of the parameter θ in $FM{SL} \times SM{SL}$ situations above and below the diagonal.
 Table 4 displays the results.
-Column (1) allows θ to depend on a dummy $Point{FM}$ taking a value 1 if the point favors the FM and zero if it favors the SM (we do not consider situations of equality).
+Column (1) allows θ to depend on a dummy Point{FM} taking a value 1 if the point favors the FM and zero if it favors the SM (we do not consider situations of equality).
 We find that the benevolence is overall larger for situations where the FM abandoned a relatively advantageous point when choosing the line (p < 0.001).
-In column (2), we interact this dummy with a dummy for the $FM{SL} \times SM{SL}$ situation appears for points below the diagonal.
+In column (2), we interact this dummy with a dummy for the $FM{SL} \times SM{SL}$ situation.
+We find that SMs are significantly more benevolent when the $FM{SL} \times SM{SL}$ situation appears for points below the diagonal.
 This effect vanishes when the fixed allocation is above the diagonal.

 These results are important for the revealed intentions approach.
 They show that the reaction of the SM to the FM's choice is not only shaped by differences between the opportunities generated by the choice set selected by the FM and the opportunities which could have been generated by a counterfactual choice.
-The SM's reaction seems also to depend on how a prevailing social norm of fairness labels each of these opportunities as fair or not.
+The SM's reaction seems also to depend on how a prevailing social norm of equality labels each of these opportunities as fair or not.
 In the case of our experiment, the puzzling behavior of the SM in $FM{SL} \times SM{SL}$ situations makes sense if the SM interprets the FM's choice as an attempt to avoid a split that is unfavorable to him.
 This, as a consequence, may induce the SM to make a more benevolent choice than in $FM{SG} \times SM{SL}$ situations.
-By contrast, benevolence by the SM is not observed when the (not chosen) point was
+By contrast, benevolence by the SM is not observed when the (not chosen) point was favorable to the FM.